 For case b) in subclause 5.6.3.1, upon reception of NOTIFICATION message:

-a) if the UE is in 5GMM-REGISTERED.NORMAL-SERVICE state, the UE shall initiate a service request procedure over 3GPP access as specified in subclauses 5.6.1; or
+a) if the UE is in 5GMM-REGISTERED.NORMAL-SERVICE state, the UE shall initiate a service request procedure over 3GPP access as specified in subclauses 5.6.1;

-b) if the UE is in 5GMM-REGISTERED.NO-CELL-AVAILABLE state or 5GMM-REGISTERED.PLMN-SEARCH state, the UE shall respond with NOTIFICATION RESPONSE message indicating failure to re-activate the user plane radio resources of PDU sessions.

-Upon reception of NOTIFICATION message:

-For case b) in subclause 5.6.3.1, if the UE is in 5GMM-REGISTERED.NO-CELL-AVAILABLE state or 5GMM-REGISTERED.PLMN-SEARCH state and the PDU sessions associated with the 3GPP access are locally deactivated in the UE;
+b) if the UE is in 5GMM-REGISTERED.ATTEMPTING-REGISTRATION-UPDATE state, the UE shall initiate a mobility registration updating procedure over 3GPP access as specified in subclauses 5.5.1.3; or

-then the UE shall respond with NOTIFICATION RESPONSE message indicating with the PDU session status information element that its PDU sessions are locally deactivated.
+c) if the UE is in 5GMM-REGISTERED.NO-CELL-AVAILABLE state or 5GMM-REGISTERED.PLMN-SEARCH state, the UE shall respond with NOTIFICATION RESPONSE message indicating failure to re-activate the user plane radio resources of PDU sessions.
+Additionally, if the PDU sessions associated with the 3GPP access are locally deactivated in the UE, the UE shall include the PDU session status information element in the NOTIFICATION RESPONSE message indicating that its PDU sessions are locally deactivated.

 For case b) in subclause 5.6.3.1, upon reception of NOTIFICATION message, the UE shall stop the timer T3346, if running.